-Asynchronous querying reduces the query time significantly as opposed to running multiple queries serially.
-This may not be a big issue in small applications that handle a small amount of data, however, as the database grows in size the response time for these queries also grows.
+Hence, asynchronous querying reduces the query time significantly as opposed to running multiple queries serially.
+While, this may not be a significant issue with smaller applications that handle a small amount of data, however, as the database grows in size the response time for these queries also grows.

 1